Director of Kindle User Experience

 8/10 - 7/12

-Managed team responsible for the designs of three generations of eReaders.
+I was responsible for the UX design of three generations of Amazon Kindle eReaders.

-• Responsibilities included systems UX, on-device look-and-feel, user testing, user documentation, and project management for the first compact Kindle, first touch Kindle, and the Paperwhite (the first backlit Kindle).
+• Responsible for overall systems UX (e.g. on-device account creation), on-device look-and-feel, user testing, user documentation, and project management for the first compact Kindle, first touch Kindle, and the Kindle Paperwhite (the first high-res and backlit Kindle).

 • Presented regularly to Amazon C-suite, including Jeff Bezos